Praesentia/MedKitDomain-Swift/README.md

+# MedKit Domain

 ## Synopsis

 MedKit is an open source framework facilitating secure, bi-directional communication with medical devices.

-MedKitDomain is one of a number of MedKit modules which include: MedKit, MedKitCore, MedKitMIP and MedKitSecurity.
+MedKitDomain is one of a number of MedKit modules which include: MedKit, MedKitCore, MedKitMIP, MedKitSecurity and SecurityKit.
 MedKitDomain augments MedKitCore with support for enterprise level administrative domains.

 MedKitDomain currently provides rudimentary support for account management and patient directories.